ASD-Blueprint/desktop.gov.au/docs/as-built-as-configured/office-365.md

 ### Data Loss Prevention (DLP) compliance policy

 The ABAC settings for the initial Data Loss Prevention configuration for all implementation types can be found below.
-Additional Sensitive information types and policies specific to the Agency's requirements should be configured, the following are a baseline configuration.
+Additional Sensitive information types and policies specific to the organisation's requirements should be configured, the following are a baseline configuration.

 `Microsoft 365 compliance > Data loss prevention > Policies`